-- Do business, have a place of busienss or have assets in Canada based on its consolidated financial statements for a period of at least one of its two most recent finanical years.
+Do business, have a place of business or have assets in Canada based on its consolidated financial statements for a period of at least one of its two most recent financial years.

 The entity must also have at least two of the following:

 Here’s something else to note.
 The Canadian government has outlined certain categories of payments that must be publicly disclosed as part of the entities ESTMA reporting, which include:

 Dividends (other than dividends paid as ordinary shareholders)

 Taxes (other than personal income or consumption taxes)

 Bonuses (such as production, signature or discovery bonuses)